-Preston has Developmental Trauma Disorder and PTSD, along with sensory processing issues and developmental delays.
+My youngest son has Developmental Trauma Disorder and PTSD, along with sensory processing issues and developmental delays.
 When he was younger he was very quick to enter fight or flight.
 All of his caretakers had experienced injuries to their backs, necks, arms, and shoulders from his panic attacks.
 One moment he would be holding your hand walking calmly, the next minute he was bolting or throwing himself to the ground.
 New situations made this much, much worse.
 New people getting in his space was a sure fire trigger (picture a child like this trying to navigate airport security!).

 Not exactly a formula for travel success.

-But Derek and I love to travel.
+But my husband and I love to travel.
 It’s always been our thing.
 So finding a way to make travel work with the kids was a necessity for our own mental health.
 We are also big believers in learning by doing.
 We learned Spanish in Mexico and Cuba and it was wonderful!
 We wanted this for our kids too, even if the road may not always be smooth.
 It took time and patience and lots of trial and error but our boys love to travel now and we are preparing for some big trips in the coming years.
 But we didn’t get here overnight.

 Here are a few things that have helped our kids learn to love traveling.